© UNICEF/NIGB2010-0214/Giacomo Pirozzi|

 Malaria is both preventable and treatable, and effective preventive and curative tools have been developed.

 Unfortunately, many children, especially in Africa, continue to die from malaria as they do not sleep under insecticide-treated nets and are unable to access life-saving treatment within 24 hours of onset of symptoms.
-Due to the efforts of many partners and a focus on sustaining funding, from 2000 to 2010, the proportion of children sleeping under an ITN in sub-Saharan Africa grew from 2 per cent to 39 percent.
+The proportion of the population sleeping under an ITN – which represents the population directly protected – was estimated to be 36% in 2013.

 Increasing resistance of the malaria parasite to chloroquine and sulphadoxine-pyrimethamine — previously the most widely used antimalarial treatments — has prompted seventy-nine countries and territories (as of 2011) to change their national treatment protocols to incorporate the highly-effective artemisinin-based combination therapies or ACTs.